 – Gathered Foods, the US business behind the seafood-alternative brand Good Catch (2020)

-Kellogg‘s Eighteen94 Capital proposition is: “If you have a food-industry consumer product in-market or ready to launch, we have the capital and resources to take it to the next level”.
+Kellogg‘s corporate-venture arm, Eighteen94 Capital, has the following proposition: “If you have a food-industry consumer product in-market or ready to launch, we have the capital and resources to take it to the next level”.

 – Kuli Kuli, which makes products using moringa (2017)